kamloiic/todo-app/frontend/README.md

-# todo-react

-to do spring app using spring boot and react.js

-requires spring boot code from https://github.com/kamloiic/todoapp-spring and running locally
+# Deploy the frontend React JS Application

-## prerequisities
+## The ReactJS application

+### Objectives

+* Clone the git repository on the laptop
+* Run the ReactJS frontend code in Dev Mode then build for Production
+* Host the production build on Kubernetes

+### Prerequisities

+- Requires the **Backend Java**

-- node installed, my version:
+- Node installed, my version:

 $ node --version
 v17.8.0

-- yarn installed, my version:
+- Yarn installed, my version:

 $ yarn --version
 1.22.18